Milgard Windows Reviews 2024

 Cascade or Milgard

 I am busy gathering quotes on replacing sixteen windows.
 One is a picture window and the balance are single hung windows.
 So far I have three quotes, two are for Cascade, the one is around $4,000 and the other is for $4,600.
 The third quote is for Milgard Tuscany at $5,000.
 Budget is a big factor in my decision, but at the same time I don’t want to end up with poor quality windows.
 My main criteria is energy efficiency and a window that works.
-I believe the Milgard warranty includes a glass breakage policy, but working it out I would need to break a few windows to make this a worthwhile option.
+I believe the Milgard warranty includes a glass breakage policy.
+However, working it out I would need to break a few windows to make this a worthwhile option.
 Any assistance is appreciated.
 Thank you.

 Anne – Consumer in California – from 2006